Dembrane/pilot/infrastructure/dev/ops_server_pgvector_setup.md

 - Replace the database connection details if they differ from the ones provided in the Terraform configuration.
 - The initial password used here is for demonstration purposes.
 Ensure to use a secure password in a production environment.
 - After setting up, consider removing or securing the `.pgpass` file to protect the database credentials.
+- The VM password is stored securely in the Azure Key Vault.
+Always use the Azure CLI command provided in step 1 to retrieve it when needed.